 The Deficit Reduction Act of 2006 significantly tightened the rules on making gifts in order to qualify for Medicaid.
 As a result, giving money to children or grandchildren at the time long-term care is needed may have some less-than-desirable consequences.

 Q: My mother is worried about spending all her money on long-term care and not being able to leave an inheritance to her children.
 Is there any way to "hide" money from Medicaid?

 For example, she can make an outright gift to you and then wait five years to apply for Medicaid.
+Morally and ethically, choosing this path is up to you.
 Once this "five-year lookback period" has passed, the gift is ignored for Medicaid eligibility purposes, no matter how large the gift.
-A combination of a gift to you of a certain amount of money and a purchase of a Medicaid annuity is a great way of protecting at least one-half of her assets so that they pass to you.
+However, there is some risk in the assumption that your parent will not need care or the use of those funds for any other purpose within the next five years.
+A combination of a gift to you of a certain amount of money and a purchase of a Medicaid annuity is another way of protecting at least one-half of the assets so that they pass to beneficiairies.
 A Medicaid annuity is a special type of annuity that is irrevocable, non-transferable, immediate, and fixed to equal monthly payments.
 With the right type of annuity, it is non-countable as an asset for Medicaid purposes, and the purchase is not considered a gift that might otherwise cause a disqualification period.